Clinical validation is not product-market fit

 What I do

 I work across investment, adoption and exit in health innovation.
-Different clients, same underlying principle: it's essential to understand what's driving demand.
+Different clients, same underlying principle: it's essential to understand the buyer's perspective.

 It's important to say what I don't do.
 I don't help you sell to the NHS.
 I don't write business cases, run procurement processes, or manage implementation.
 There are other good people who do that.
 I work upstream, helping you understand whether the thing you're building has a realistic path to adoption or acquisition before you spend two years finding out it doesn't.